Why You Should Celebrate Black Cat Appreciation Day on August 17th

 What Can You Do to Celebrate Black Cat Appreciation Day?

 There are a number of ways to celebrate Black Cat Appreciation Day.
 The most obvious thing to do to celebrate this holiday is to shower your black cat with extra love and affection.
-Give your them extra treats and pets today.
+Give them extra treats and pets today.
 You may wish to get him or her a special gift—perhaps a new catnip toy, or a simple cardboard box.

 If you don’t have a black cat in your life yet, this holiday is a great time to adopt a new furry friend.
 Some animal shelters even run adoption specials on August 17th for Black Cat Appreciation Day.